 In 2016 Advance HE commissioned a research study entitled Leadership Journeys: Tracking the challenge and impact of the Top Management Programme which was designed to evaluate the key aspects of the Advance HE's flagship programme.

-The study, now well underway, is longitudinal in nature (running until 2020) and is being conducted by a team from the Ulster University Business School.
+The latest research highlights the impact of TMP HE and ‘highlights clear positive developmental outcomes for participants'.
+The study is being conducted by a team from the Ulster University Business School.
 The team is studying the outcomes/impacts of TMP HE and searching for insights into the factors which influence career choice, progression and promotion over time among senior higher education leaders who are alumni of this prestigious programme.

 More specifically the research involves implementing a robust, mixed-method study which, as well as investigating the views of those who have participated in the TMP HE, makes comparisons with other senior leaders who have not undertaken the programme.